NebraLtd/AnyBeam/README.md

 Projected image is jittering or shaking - Ensure the input resolution is 720p.

-Other display image abnormal - Re-plug the power cable to reset the device, check if the problem still existed.
+Other display image abnormal - Re-plug the power cable to reset the device, check if the problem still exists.

 ### No Audio output
 Image is projected, but no audio output - Please check the source device audio setting.